 When folks hear the term "home studio" they often picture special rooms filled with expensive scary-looking equipment.
 But that is an outdated image.
 I'd like you to replace it with something else.

-From now on, when you think of a home recording studio, I’d like you to picture your computer.
+From now on, when you think of a home studio, I'd like you to picture your computer.
 There should also be some kind of microphone nearby.
-That’s it!
-In 2017, technology has advanced far enough to allow us to do amazing things.
+That's it!
+In 2020, technology has advanced far enough to allow us to do amazing things.

-In the “old days,” a home recording studio had to have certain pieces of hardware.
+In the "old days," a home studio for audio production had to have certain pieces of hardware.
 And that hardware was usually large and expensive.
 For example, you had to have a mixer AND an audio recording unit.
 If you wanted to do multi-track recording, that mixer had to be a special kind of mixer that let you connect to that audio recorder in a certain way.

 That is why so many people still envision mixing boards as part of home recording studios.
 But I actually caution AGAINST using a mixer.
 See my article Why You Should Not Use A Mixer In Your Home Recording Studio for more on that.

 All you really need besides a computer is something to plug a mic into.
 That something is an interface box, which connects to your computer via USB (or thunderbolt, etc.).
 These are usually small enough to fit in one hand!
-Some interface units – like the cEntrance MicPort Pro – are about the size of a lipstick tube.
+Some interface units - like the Shure X2U - are about the size of a lipstick tube.
 My interface of choice is a little red box called the Focusrite Scarlett.

 So what should your vision of a home recording studio be now?
 Let's try something like the picture below, a computer with a small interface box, and a microphone.
 There are headphones in this picture, but those aren't out of place in any home computer setup.
 That's it!